deedeecx330/skyhook/README.md

-    skyhook search [file name] - Search history for entries matching [file name] skyhook delete [hash] - Delete entries specified by [hash] from history
+    skyhook search [file name] - Search history for entries matching [file name] skyhook delete [hash] - Delete entries specified by [hash] from history skyhook save [hash] - Save a single history entry specified by [hash] to the local directory

     skyhook import [path] - Import history from a location specified by [path] skyhook export [path] - Export history to a location specified by [path]